froala/KMSFroalaEditorBundle/README.md

 All Froala options ([list provided here](https://editor.froala.com/options)) are supported.
 Just add the option name with your value.
 If you want to keep the Froala default value, don't provide anything in your config file.
-For options wich require an array, provide an value array.
+For options which require an array, provide an value array.
-For options wich require an object, provide an key/value array.
+For options which require an object, provide an key/value array.

-Note that some options needs some plugins (all information provided in the [Froala documentation](https://editor.froala.com/options)).
+Note that some options need some plugins (all information provided in the [Froala documentation](https://editor.froala.com/options)).

-Example for each option types bellow:
+Example for each option types below:

 ``` yaml
 // config/packages/config.yaml